meta-introspector/bootstrap-meme/README.md

     *   **Term Rewriting**: A dedicated `RULES` section for defining transformation rules.
 *   **Metaprogramming**: Designed for code generation and self-replication, with a dedicated `SELF-REPRODUCING FOOTER`.
 *   **Interpreter**: Directly execute Emojitape code.
+*   **Test Spec Validation**: The interpreter can validate its output against an `EXPECTED OUTPUT` section in the Emojitape file, providing immediate feedback on program correctness.
 *   **Compiler/Transpiler**:
     *   Compiles Emojitape to standalone **Rust** programs.
     *   Compiles Emojitape to the **WebAssembly Text Format (`.wat`)**.